trees, woods, sunlight

 HSEC reporting data

-BHP has operated assets in Australia, and North and South America.
+BHP has operated assets in Australia and North and South America.
 Extractive operational activities include rights to resources below the surface.
 BHP also owns or leases pastoral or farming land near a number of our mining and exploration sites in Australia.
-Details of protected areas or areas of high biodiversity value that occur within or adjacent to our operated asset sites are available in the BHP ESG Standards and Databook 2023
+For information on protected areas or areas of high biodiversity value that occur within or adjacent to our operated asset sites are available in the BHP ESG Standards and Databook 2024.

-Refer to the BHP ESG Standards and Databook 2023 for our IUCN table disclosure.
+For our IUCN table disclosure refer to the BHP ESG Standards and Databook 2024.

-1All land and water areas at our operated assets (excluding OZ Minerals and legacy assets) in Minerals Australia and Minerals Americas.
+1All land and water areas at our operated assets (excluding Carrapateena, Prominent Hill, West Musgrave and legacy assets) in Minerals Australia and Minerals Americas.
 Legacy assets refer to those BHP-operated assets, or part thereof, located in the Americas that are in the closure phase.

 Risk

 Our operated assets are required to identify and map key features and define the area of influence for important biodiversity and/or ecosystems.
 In accordance with our Group-wide Risk Framework, we then undertake a risk assessment for the defined area of influence, taking into consideration relevant impacts, including any actual or reasonably foreseeable operational impacts (whether direct, indirect or cumulative), and apply the mitigation hierarchy to manage threats and opportunities to achieve our environmental objectives.
-For adverse residual impacts to important biodiversity and/or ecosystems (which cannot be avoided, minimised or rehabilitated), we identify compensatory actions, such as the use of carbon credits, to achieve outcomes that align with BHP’s risk appetite.
+For adverse residual impacts to important biodiversity and/or ecosystems (which cannot be avoided, minimised or rehabilitated), we identify compensatory actions, such as the use of environment offsets, to achieve outcomes that align with BHP’s risk appetite to manage threats and opportunities to achieve our environmental objectives.

 Impacts and dependencies